Social Work (SW)

 SW 700 Thesis Research (V) Independent research under supervision of a thesis committee.
 Includes formal proposal and defense of finished research.
 Repeatable unlimited times.

 SW 707 Methods of Group Psychotherapy (3) Designed specifically to train students in the theory and practice of leading psychotherapy groups; it includes historical developments, research, theories, and application of group psychotherapy, group techniques and exercises.
+SW majors only.
 Pre: 607 or consent.

 SW 715 Therapeutic Strategies with the Older Adult (3) Focuses on interdisciplinary strategies with older adults: individual, family, and group therapy; eclectic mental health approaches; case management; and environmental intervention.
 Emphasis placed on the use of these strategies as preventive, as well as supportive, measures for the well, transition, and frail elderly.
 Meets seminar requirement.
+SW majors only.
 Pre: graduate standing.

 SW 717 Social Work Practice with Children and Families (3) Advanced practice course for students specializing in social work with children and families.
 Designed to provide students with an in-depth understanding of both theoretical formulations and therapeutic techniques for practice in the field of family and child welfare.
 Emphasis placed on the development of specialized knowledge and skills for assessment, intervention, and evaluation of a variety of common child and family practice situations.
 SW majors only.
 Pre: completion of foundation courses.

 SW 718 Seminar in Social Work Practice with Children and Families (3) Designed for students in the child and family concentration and builds upon past knowledge and skill development in practice classes and in the practicum.
 Students integrate, demonstrate, and extend earlier learning, acquire new knowledge, and learn and practice new skills.
 Organized around student case presentations in a consultation format.
 Meets seminar requirement.
 SW majors only.
 Pre: 717.

 SW 722 Social Work Practice in Health Care (3) Didactic and experiential learning activity focuses on the major role functions of the social worker in the health field including assessment, contracting, counseling, advocacy, case management, discharge planning, family group work, community and team building.
 Covers health care policy, research directions in practice and social work management issues.
 SW majors only.
 Pre: completion of foundation courses.